jayasuryat/mendable/README.md

 ./gradlew mendable:clean mendable:jar
 ```

+## Contributions
+Contributions are super welcome!
+See [Contributing Guidelines](https://github.com/jayasuryat/mendable/blob/main/CONTRIBUTING.md).

+## Discussions
+Have any questions or queries, or want to discuss anything?
+Feel free and [start a discussion](https://github.com/jayasuryat/mendable/discussions).

 ## Acknowledgements
 Huge thanks to [Shreyas Patil](https://github.com/PatilShreyas).
 This repo has been inspired by his version
 of [compose-report-to-html](https://github.com/PatilShreyas/compose-report-to-html) CLI tool.